Guidance Notes for Capital Grant Applications 2026-27

 To be eligible to apply for this funding you must:

-• Not have accepted funding in the last round (financial year 2022/23) of KCC's School Travel Plan Capital Grant Awards bids.
-Unsuccessful applicants may still apply.
+- Not have accepted funding in the last round (financial year 2026/27) of KCC's capital grant awards.
+Unsuccessful applicants in that year may still apply.

-• Have fully completed the Annual Travel Review, including the 'Hands Up' travel survey data, for 2023 together with the Capital Grant application section on this site, and have submitted this online by Friday 23rd June 2023.
+- Have fully completed the Annual Review, including the 'Hands Up' travel survey data for 2026, together with the Capital Grant application section on this site, and have submitted this online by Friday 12th June 2026.
 If you are not already registered click here or to login click here

-• Be able to fully implement your scheme within the financial year 2023/24 (schools should check if planning permission is required prior to submitting the Capital Grant application, which may affect you being able to implement the scheme within the timings required)
+- Be able to fully implement your scheme before the deadline of Friday 26th February 2027.
+Schools should check if planning permission is required prior to submitting the Capital Grant application, which may affect you being able to implement the scheme within the timings required.

 How will applications be assessed?